Russia's watchdog targets TNK-BP shareholder pact

 Rosneft appealed to the competition watchdog after the failure of the deal, he said.

-"Last year there was a situation linked to the fact that a deal could not take place, BP's deal with Rosneft, and it became clear that it was linked to the shareholder agreement," Golomolzin told Reuters by telephone.
+"Last year there was a situation linked to the fact that a deal could not take place, BP's deal with Rosneft, and it became clear that it was linked to the shareholder agreement," the deputy head of the Federal Anti-Monopoly Service told Reuters by telephone.

 "Since last year we have been analysing the agreement and have agreed amendments to the law requiring the publication of such agreements."